EckoEdc/gogobuild/README.md

  go to http://localhost:9000 with your favorite browser

- *Note There is still a lot of work to do on this, consider it early alpha.
+ *Note: There is still a lot of work to do on this, consider it early alpha.
  All comments and pull request are welcome*